QTRCodes/qtrcodes.org/README.md

-# qtrcode.org
+# qtrcodes.org

-## Welcome to QTRCode.org
+## Welcome to QTRCodes.org
 *Initial content and code specification still being drafted.*

 ## Overview
-Quick Trusted Response (QTR) codes aim to enhance the security and trustworthiness of QR codes by introducing a standardized verification mechanism.
+Quick Trusted Response (QTR) codes aim to enhance the security and trustworthiness of QR codes by introducing a standardised verification mechanism.
 By leveraging existing technologies like BIMI (Brand Indicators for Message Identification) and public key cryptography, QTR codes provide a method for users and applications to verify the authenticity of QR code content before any action is taken.

 ## Why QTR Codes?
 - Mitigate QR Code Phishing Attacks: QTR codes help prevent malicious redirection and data theft by verifying the source and integrity of the QR code content.